 Litmus paper is one of the easiest ways to test RO water.

-2. Dip a paper into the test container for 15 seconds.
+- Dip the paper into the test container for 15 seconds.

-4. If the paper turns blue, it is an alkaline solution.
-If the paper turns red, it is an acidic solution.
-If the paper doesn’t change color, then the sample is neutral.
+- If the paper turns blue, it is an alkaline solution.
+If it turns red, it is an acidic solution.
+If it doesn’t change color, then the sample is neutral.

 Conclusion

 The RO process removes minerals alongside hazardous contaminants.
-Removal of minerals means that the free hydrogen ions inside the water are higher than before, which lowers the pH level from 6 – 8 to 5 – 7 and makes the water more acidic.
+Removing these minerals means that there are more free hydrogen ions in the water than before, which lowers the pH level from 6–8 to 5–7 and makes the water more acidic.

 Acidity in water means that the water is more soluble.
 Therefore, it can cause corrosion in metal objects and lead to stains on faucets and sinks.